 Federal regulations stipulate that funds from the William D. Ford Direct loan program are to be used for expenses directly relating to your education.
 At Kirtland we strongly encourage students to monitor their student loan debt throughout their education and to limit borrowing strictly to cover tuition and related educational expenses.

-The student loan process has moved online for the 2016-2017 school year.
-Students who have received an award notification from Kirtland should check their Net Partner account for access to the online loan request form
+Students interested in applying for a student loan at Kirtland should check their Net Partner account for access to the online loan request form.

 Loan ENTRANCE Counseling